shreyanshshhivam/PC-Store-Management-/README.md

 Run the project:
 Use XAMPP/WAMP (for PHP)
 Or run using your backend environment
-Screenshots (Optional)

-Add screenshots of your UI here to make the repo more attractive

 Use Cases
 Small PC shops for inventory and billing